 As I stare at my reflection and silently tear myself apart in my mind, my husband walks by and asks what’s wrong.

 I tell him, “I’m having a hard time accepting how my body looks today.”

 His response is brash and to the point.
 “Well, you could stop eating, run _____ miles a day, purge, or you could just do all of the above and live a life with ED instead of the life you deserve.”
 He gives an eyebrow raise with a sarcastic shoulder shrug.

 His words hit me hard.
 My first thought is “Hell no!” (because I have learned to love food); my second thought is, “I remember that life.
 It was miserable.”

 After a moment, I look back into the mirror and say to my husband, “Thank you for that… I needed to get back to my wise mind.”

-He replies, “You’re welcome”, and leaves me to the mirror.
+He replies, “You’re welcome”, and leaves me in the mirror.

 Logic vs. feelings

 Even when you’re well into recovery and have a good grip on what’s an ED thought and what’s true in your wise mind, there can still be hard days.
 Logic doesn’t always comfort your feelings in the moment.

 I have a round face, soft belly, and strong arms.
 There is nothing wrong with my body.
 Logically, I know this.
 Yet, it can be hard to accept logic at times.

 I eat breakfast foods that are not diet culture accepted.
 There is nothing wrong with eating food for pleasure, yet sometimes those “health food” ads creep into my enjoyment of said foods.

 But even though there are hard moments, I know I’ve come a long way.
 I’m now moving my body in a way that’s mentally healthy for me as a recovering exercise addict.
 I don’t run anymore and only go to the gym a couple times a week.
 Yet, seeing social media posts of races, workouts, and exercise can trigger guilt that is not rooted in truth.